OWASP/CheatSheetSeries/cheatsheets/Cryptographic_Storage_Cheat_Sheet.md

 - Simplifying compliance with regulatory standards such as FIPS 140 or PCI DSS.
 - Making it harder for an attacker to export or steal keys.

-In some cases such none of these will be available, such as in a shared hosting environment, meaning that it is not possible to obtain a high degree of protection for any encryption keys.
+In some cases none of these will be available, such as in a shared hosting environment, meaning that it is not possible to obtain a high degree of protection for any encryption keys.
 However, the following basic rules can still be followed:

 - Do not hard-code keys into the application code.
 - Do not check keys into version control systems.